 Check the Ensemble Auditions page for a list of ensembles and their audition procedures.

 Non-Major and Secondary Private Lessons

 A wide variety of School of Music offerings are provided for Penn State students.
 All School of Music ensembles are open to non-majors.
 We also offer a wide variety of academic courses designed to meet General Arts requirements for non-majors.
-For a current list of courses, please consult the Penn State course schedule for music.
+For a current list of courses, please consult the Penn State course schedule.

 Private lessons on numerous instruments are provided for non-major students and for music majors seeking study on a secondary instrument.
 Lessons are intended for students with prior experience and are offered on the following instruments: